 - strengthens critical thinking skills

-- prepares him for adult activities (mimicking)
+- prepares him for adult activities (copying you)

-- and he learns to be proud of himself when he successfully does something new
+- and he learns to be proud of himself when he successfully does something new by himself

 …is what your mother-in-law might say!